kevinslin/seed-xkcd/vault/xkcd.1699-local-news.md

 ---
 ![Will there ever be a physics term greater than 'tachyonic antitelephone?'
 According to this message from the future, the answer is 'no.'](https://imgs.xkcd.com/comics/local_news.png)
 > "[Local News](https://xkcd.com/1699/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+Will there ever be a physics term greater than 'tachyonic antitelephone?'
+According to this message from the future, the answer is 'no.'